arthurvergacas/banga-online-store/README.md

 The project is a complete application that will use React in the front-end, Node and Express in the back-end, and Firebase's document-oriented database as the form of persisting data.

-The platform hosting media assets (such as product images and instrument audio samples) will be Cloudinary.
+The platform for hosting media assets (such as product images and instrument audio samples) will be Cloudinary.

 Both back and front-end will use Jest as their testing framework, while more general tests will be performed using Insomnia.

+The navigation diagram was made in Draw.io, while the page designs was made in Figma.

 ### Application Main Structure